sschwartzer/EasyPeasy/README.md

 EasyPeasy is a tool that scans for weak passwords by comparing the domain accounts' passwords to a database of common passwords.
 The tool also scans for accounts with identical passwords.

-All the passwords hashes will be deleted.

-The tool runs on PowerShell version 4 or 5.
-The tool uses Invoke-DCSync to PowerShell, which extarcts passwords hashes from Active Directory.
+The tool runs on PowerShell version 4 and up and use Invoke-DCSync to extarct passwords hashes from Active Directory.

+Clear text passwords or password hashes are not revealed to the user or saved on disk.

 # Usage:
-The tool runs on PowerShell version 4 or 5 and must be executed with domain administrator's privileges.
+The tool runs on PowerShell version 4 and up and must be executed with domain administrator's privileges.

 Option 1 - from the command line:
-- Open Windows PowerShell (PowerShell - with ExecutionPolicy ByPass), and change directory to the one where the files are downloaded (for example: cd C:\Users\administrator\Downloads).
+- Open Windows PowerShell (PowerShell - with ExecutionPolicy ByPass, in order to do that, type  this command in PowerShell command line: "Set-ExecutionPolicy -ExecutionPolicy Bypass"), and change directory to the one where the files are downloaded (for example: cd C:\Users\administrator\Downloads).
 - Type ".\ep.ps1" and press Enter.

 Option 2 - from the directory: